 Discover how to extend your existing skills, using the PowerPivot add-in to quickly turn mass quantities of data into meaningful information and on-the-job results—no programming required.

-The book introduces you to PowerPivot functionality, then takes a pragmatic approach to understanding and working with data models, data loading, data manipulation with Data Analysis Expressions (DAX), simple-to-sophisticated calculations, what-if analysis, and PowerPivot patterns.
-Learn how to create your own, “self-service” BI solutions, then share your results effortlessly across your organization using Microsoft SharePoint.Get the book
+The book introduces you to PowerPivot functionality, and then takes a pragmatic approach to understanding and working with data models, data loading, data manipulation with Data Analysis Expressions (DAX), simple-to-sophisticated calculations, what-if analysis, and PowerPivot patterns.
+Learn how to create your own, “self-service” BI solutions, and then share your results effortlessly across your organization using Microsoft SharePoint.Get the book

 Download Sample Chapters »

 This is simply the best book out there to understand the great power that is behind this tool.
 If you take short time to sit down and read it, it can save you endless hours of work and thousands of dollars – not to mention an enhanced understanding of databases.